Home » Recipe Index » Desserts

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-STEP TWO: Cover with parchment paper and weigh it down with pie weights or dried beans.
-Bake for just 15 minutes and remove from the oven, being careful as you lift out the weights and parchment paper.
+STEP TWO: Cover the crust with parchment paper and weigh it down with pie weights or dried beans.
+Bake it for just 15 minutes, then carefully lift out the weights and parchment paper.

 STEP FOUR: Gradually whisk in the eggs, flour, and vanilla.
 Once combined, mix in the pecans as well.